 Amid the hardships of the COVID-19 pandemic, one positive has been the recognition that “we’re all in this together.”
 The need for effective collaboration to address a highly complex challenge is apparent.
 A collaborative team can respond better to evolving challenges, is able to leverage talent by incorporating a broad range of viewpoints, uses resources more efficiently, and is more able to meet stakeholder needs.
 At Lafayette Engineering, promoting intellectual exchange between people of unique and varied perspectives has been central to our vision.

-Lafayette’s new interdisciplinary engineering program is a prime example of a collaborative endeavor that fosters connections across disciplines, drawing on a top-ranked technical education while connecting more intentionally to fields across the humanities, social sciences, and natural sciences.
+Lafayette’s new Integrative Engineering program is a prime example of a collaborative endeavor that fosters connections across disciplines, drawing on a top-ranked technical education while connecting more intentionally to fields across the humanities, social sciences, and natural sciences.
 The program provides students with the opportunity to focus in the fields of robotics, bioengineering, environment, and energy while using systems methodologies as a common language.

 Recent facilities renovations reflect the goal of enhanced collaboration as well.
 Designed to foster a culture of community, teamwork, and diversity, the improved spaces feature natural light, casual, comfortable study areas, and a more open concept.
 These upgraded spaces are more inviting and inclusive and naturally bring people together to collaborate and learn.